rabelloo/n11n/README.md

 After you've successfully normalized and extracted entities from your data, you might want to denormalize it at some point, perhaps for component consumption.

+Just feed it your normalized object/array and the entities you extracted:

 ```typescript
 const normalizedLucas = directorSchema.normalize(georgeLucas);